johnstuif/johnstuif.github.io/_posts/2014-08-20-iphone-photos.md

 >"Yes, but then I lose 24/7 access to them."

-## Ok, you can have your cake and eat it too!
+## OK, you can have your cake and eat it too!

 So, let's state the problem, just so we're all on the same page: